chrischow/wordle_solver/README.md

 We can see that a strategy is more than just the seed word.
 It also includes (1) decision rules to prioritise solving vs. collecting information, and (2) a way to choose words.

 > **Note:** We can actually remove seed words as a strategy component altogether if we apply the ranking algorithm before the start of the game to rank the entire set of candidates.
-In fact, this is what the authors is sources 8-11 above did.
+In fact, this is what the authors in sources 8-11 above did.

 ## A Wordle Bot